-Diana Zuckerman, PhD, National Center for Health Research, IRIS: A Journal About Women, special issue on The Politics of the Body, Issue 38: Winter/Spring 1999
+Diana Zuckerman, IRIS Magazine: A Journal About Women, special issue on The Politics of the Body, Issue 38: Winter/Spring 1999

 More than 120,000 American women, many of them in their teens and early 20s, underwent surgery for breast implants last year.
 After years of controversy had cooled enthusiasm for implants, more women are choosing them than ever before.